Itsdaodao/tp/docs/UserGuide.md

 ### Unpinning a person : `unpin`

 Unpins the specified person from the address book.
-Command requires a follow-up confirmation.

 Format: `unpin INDEX`